TangoJ-Labs/fabric-production-tutorials/orderer_solo/README.md

 ---
 ## NOTES
-* A "decentralized" service implies equality among members, but since we are using a solo Orderer, only one Orderer node can exist, so a single (in this case the first) organization will host the Orderer.
+* A "decentralized service" implies equality among members, but since we are using a solo Orderer, only one Orderer node can exist, so a single (in this case the first) organization will host the Orderer.

 * In this Hyperledger network setup, each org needs its own CA (Certificate Authority) to issue cryptographic materials.